cmmorrow/sci-analysis/docs/index.rst

 The types of analysis that can be performed are histograms of numeric or categorical data, bivariate analysis of two numeric data vectors, and one-way analysis of variance.

-What's new in sci_analysis version 2.0?
+What's new in sci_analysis version 2.1?
 =======================================

-* In version 2.0, the code base was re-factored to use pandas as the internal data structure instead of numpy.
-This change shouldn't have a noticeable effect, but should lead to faster releases moving forward.
-* Categorical data is now supported by passing in a single array of string values to the ``analyze`` function.
-* Multiple scatter plots can now be shown on the same graph by passing in a *groups* argument.
-* Oneway analysis can now be performed on stacked data by passing in all the data to the ``analyze`` function and an array of the corresponding groups using the *groups* argument.
+* Version 2.1 makes improvements to Statistical output and plots.
+* Tukey-Kramer circles were added to the Oneway analysis plot.
+* Grand Mean and Grand Median were added to the Oneway analysis plot.
+* Overall Statistics were added to Oneway analysis.
+* Overall Statistics were added to Categorical analysis.
-* The function ``analyse`` was added as an alias to ``analyze``.
+* The Categorical analysis graph was changed to improve the appearance.

 Getting started with sci_analysis
 =================================